Kuria-byte/MongoDB/README.md

 # MongoDB & Mongoose
 A Beginer guide for using MongoDB and NodeJs
--At the end of this you should be able to setup a MongoDb databse and perform basic CRUD operations using Node.JS,and a couple of tricks up yoour sleeve too.
+- At the end of this you should be able to setup a MongoDb databse and perform basic CRUD operations using Node.JS,and a couple of tricks up yoour sleeve too.

 ## Objective
 - How to configure and setup NodeJS to a MongoDb Database